-Machine Vision technology has dramatically improved manufacturing efficiency, speed, quality control and safety for many industries.
+Vision Systems technology has dramatically improved manufacturing efficiency, speed, quality control and safety for many industries.
 In this post, we’ll discuss the role of machine vision systems within the manufacturing industry, including different types, applications and usages, and benefits.

-These vision systems are among the most versatile and use advanced AI technology and machine learning to provide numerous benefits to manufacturers, increasing productivity and throughput while cutting operational costs.
+These vision systems are among the most versatile and use advanced AI and machine learning to provide numerous benefits to manufacturers, increasing productivity and throughput while cutting operational costs.

 What Are Industrial Vision Systems?